CodeFromAnywhere/react-with-native/modules/js-util/README.md

 ## 📄 getParameterAtLocation (exported const)

 utility function to get a parameter inside of a nested object

-## 📄 getSubsetFromObject (exported const)

-takes an object and a subset of its keys and returns a subset of that object

-input: { x: "a", y: "b", z: "c" } and ["x"]

-output: { x: "a" }

 ## 📄 mapValuesSync (exported const)